-It's a standard procedure in science to align astronomy images to a standard.
-You may download from the SOHO webpage an image of the Sun that was taken at the same time as the other two.
+It's a standard procedure in science to align astronomy images to a standard reference.
+You may choose one picture from the SOHO (SOlar and Heliospheric Observatory) whose images are aligned to the Sun's North, and use it to align yours.
+Make sure to choose an image that was taken at the same time as the other two.
 Then set it fixed (as this is the standard reference) and move the other two together to align them to the SOHO one, using the same procedure as before.